nwirp/nwirp/README.md

 # Welcome

-The Northwest Immigrant Rights Project **('NWIRP')** knows that utilizing technology is a crucial part of ensuring our mission's success.
-We invite you to contribute to our work, learn new things, and help us build technology to help keep families together, protect people from violence, and stand up to injustice.
+The Northwest Immigrant Rights Project **(NWIRP)** knows that utilizing technology is a crucial part of ensuring our mission's success.
+We invite all to contribute to our work, learn new things, and help us build technology to help keep families together, protect people from violence, and stand up to injustice.

 [About the Northwest Immigrant Rights Project](about.md)